luised94/lab_utils/STICKY_NOTES.md

 ## 2024-09-27
 Have to update the generation of bigwig files to be only for S288C genome.
 Need to see the plots for the generated bigwig files.
+Need to adjust the pattern searching in 002_plotUserDefinedExperiments.R and other plotting functions.
+Will have to deal with this for other files such as fastqs and bam, etc.
+Readjust the entire organization into functions.
+See results using: find /home/luised94/data/240819Bel/logs -type f -name 202409270456*.out -exec vim {} +
+Run 002_plotUserDefinedExperiments.R after bigwig files are generated.